AlisterH/lazyrenamer/LazyRenamer/LazyRenamerReadMe.txt

 ----------------
-Known Issues - version 1.2:
+Known Issues - version 1.3:

 - Does not detect name clashes due to files created after you type the new name and before you click "copy" or "rename"
 - Does not report if the file has been removed before you click "copy" or "rename"
-- Does not validate the new name when you paste into it, or use cut or undo via the mouse.

 For more details, or new issues check https://github.com/AlisterH/lazyrenamer/issues